 In a changing world it is easy to make assumptions that no longer hold true.
-One of the commonest ways we can do this is called ‘blinkered thinking’ or ‘extreme thinking’.
+One of the commonest ways that we can do this is called ‘blinkered thinking’ or ‘extreme thinking’.

 Blinkered thinking happens when we only see part of the picture.
 We see the world in terms of extreme opposites: either “utter failure” or “success beyond our wildest dreams.”
 We make mountains out of molehills or we ignore the elephant in the room.
 Reality, of course, lies somewhere in between.

 Once you have spotted these words, the next step is to realise that these extreme thoughts are not reality, they are only assumptions — and in a changing world these assumptions might no longer hold true.
 So identify what is the opposite of the extreme.
 And then look for the possibilities that lie between the two.
 Here is where reality lies.
 And as you look more closely you will find it.
 You might confirm that, “Yes, the extreme thinking is correct, and these are the specific reasons why it is correct.”
-This will bring new clarity about what actions to take… Or (more likely) you will realise that the situation is not as bad (or not as rosy) as it is being painted.
+This will bring you new clarity about what actions to take… Or (usually more likely) you will realise that the situation is not as bad (or not as rosy) as it is being painted.
 And once again, your actions then become clearer.
 (Chapter Two describes this in more detail.)

 Spotting our elephants and molehills is a key step to recognising when we or other people are in the grip of extreme thinking.
-This is the first step to building a more accurate understanding of the situation.
+That is the first step to building a more accurate understanding of the situation.
 And that then enables us to find and take the actions that will make us more likely to create the outcomes we want.

 Do you know a politician or radio show host who loves to make mountains out of molehills or who is ignoring the elephant in the room?
-Are you or someone you know doing this?
+Are you or is someone you know doing this?
 What would be a more balanced assessment of reality?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.